Skip to content

 It is important to verify the supported request parameters or content types by PyCript.
 The following methods encompass the content types and parameters supported by PyCript:

 The PyCript extension leverages the APIs offered by Burp Suite to examine get and body parameters.
 However, there may be situations where its performance is suboptimal when faced with encrypted or encoded parameters containing multiple = characters.
-If you encounter challenges in parsing such requests, it is recommended to use the complete body or custom request options and incorporate customized parsing into your script.
+If you encounter challenges in parsing such requests, it is recommended to use the complete body options and incorporate customized parsing into your script.

 POST /crypto/myprofile?username=KtKB81Oamvuzo9entPFKZQ%3d%3d&password=KtKB81Oamvuzo9entPFKZQ%3d%3d HTTP/1.1